icerpc/icerpc-docs/pages/slice/index.md

 Slice's custom types allow you to send any type you wish through Slice.
 You just need to provide methods to encode and decode instances of your custom type.

-## Next Steps
+## Next steps

 {% grid %}

 {% mini-card
    title="Slice components"
-   description="A short description of each Slice component." href="/slice/basics/slice-components" /%}
+   description="An overview of each Slice component." href="/slice/basics/slice-components" /%}

 {% mini-card